Pets in public housing

 You may need permits to keep snakes, reptiles and native animals.

 You must get written consent from the CEO for Housing to breed or keep animals for commercial purposes.

 You should make a complaint if you are concerned an animal is:

 Make complaints about nuisance or dangerous pets to your local council.

 Read more about reporting animal cruelty or neglect.

-For more information about keeping pets in public housing contact your local housing office.
+For more information about keeping animals, contact your local Housing office.